Chapter 3: Communication

 docs to understand how it works.
 I got partway through implementing

-the endpoint, but it's not done yet.
-Today I'll keep working on it."
+the endpoint, but it is not done yet.
+Today I will keep working on it."

 Problems: